neuralmagic/sparseml/integrations/huggingface-transformers/README.md

   --do_train --do_eval --evaluation_strategy epoch --fp16  \
   --save_strategy epoch --save_total_limit 1
 ```

+The resulting model is 90% pruned and quantized, and achieves 92% validation accuracy on SSt2!

 Keep in mind that the `--distill_teacher` argument is set to pull a dense SST2 model from the SparseZoo.
 If you trained a dense teacher with the command from above, update the script to use `--distill_teacher ./dense_obert-text_classification_sst2`.